-CLEAR EDITION & GALLERY (Tokyo, JAPAN) is proud to announce the first solo show in Tokyo of Dina Gadia, one of the most prominent emerging artist from the region.
+We are proud to announce the first solo show in Tokyo of Dina Gadia, one of the most prominent emerging artist from the region.
 Gadia sifts through pulp culture in search of recurring themes from disparate sources.
 Always compiling, her work has been cut out for her.